grig-guz/coherence-rst/README.md

 | ens_tree_only | 52.35±0.22 | 44.92±0.16 | 45.48±0.22 | 43.70±0.11 | 46.61±0.11 |
 | ens_tree_nuc | 51.90±0.22 | 44.76±0.14 | 45.48±0.22 | 43.83±0.13 | 46.49±0.10 |
 | ens_tree_rels | 52.42±0.19 | 44.69±0.15 | 46.88±0.17 | 43.94±0.09 | 46.98±0.09 |

+## Generating Your Own RST Trees from Examples

+To build RST trees for your texts using CODRA, you can use the docker-built container at https://github.com/NLPbox/codra-docker.
+The repository has instructions on how to set it up and run it on documents of interest.
+Once you have all your trees, you can run our model using the provided code.

 ## Citing this repository/paper
 ```